Legislative Assaults on State Courts – 2019

 - A proposed constitutional amendment in Arizona (HCR 2006) would give the legislature and voters the power to amend or repeal any substantive, procedural or evidentiary rules made by the state supreme court.
 The proposal would amend the constitution to state plainly that enacting rules on these matters “is a legislative power,” and “not a power inherent in the judiciary.”

 - A bill in South Carolina (S 29) would prohibit courts from applying foreign law when it would violate a person’s fundamental rights.
 The bill’s language comes from model legislation designed by an anti-Muslim activist, intended to stoke public suspicion of Islam and Sharia law, according to reports by the Southern Poverty Law Center and the Brennan Center.
+A similar bill was introduced in Iowa (HF 314).
 A proposal in Oregon (SB 467) more explicitly states that courts “may not consider Sharia law in making judicial decisions.”
 The Southern Poverty Law Center reports that, since 2010, 43 states have considered and 14 have enacted anti-Sharia law bills like these.